 Fatty Acid Metabolism and the OAT Test

-Markers 42 to 49 on the Great Plains Organic Acid Test assess for the levels of ketones and fatty acid oxidation.
+Markers 42 to 49 on the urinary organic acids report assess for the levels of ketones and fatty acid oxidation.

 These markers assess whether you are in ketosis, which is a good thing if you are doing a ketogenic diet, and not a good thing if you are not as you may have issues metabolizing fats.